-Opportunities to serve in Raleigh include serving with our ministry partners; through missional communities; and special events, such as our Great Day of Service and Stop Hunger Now.
+Opportunities to serve in Raleigh include serving with our ministry partners (addressing homelessness, hunger, education, poverty, prison ministry and more); at Conn Elementary School, through missional communities; and special events, such as our Great Day of Service and Rise Against Hunger.

-Beyond Raleigh, we partner with ministries in Africa, Armenia, Bahamas, East Asia, Guatemala, and Haiti.
+Beyond Raleigh, we partner with ministries in Africa, Armenia, East Asia, and Haiti.

-For upcoming events, and ongoing ways to serve locally and globally, sign-up for our monthly Faith In Action newsletter.
+For upcoming events, and ongoing ways to serve locally and globally, check out our monthly Faith In Action newsletter.